mogzol/Go-Game-WebApp/README.md

 # Go Web Application

-Go Web Application for UVIC SENG 299.
+Go Web Application for UVIC SENG 299 by Morgan, Mycheal, Ben, and Brandon
+Created Summer 2016, forked and modified further by Morgan, 2019

 ## Live Demo